telerik/blazor-docs/components/card/orientation.md

 ## Card with Vertical orientation

-Vertical orientation is also the default orientation of the Card, so you don't need to explicitly define it.
+Vertical orientation is the default orientation of the Card, so you don't need to explicitly define it.
 The below snippet demonstrates how to specify it for example purposes.

 The result from the snippet below.